adoptium/run-aqa/README.md

 When `jdksource` is nightly or customized, set preferred directory to store sdk

 ### aqa-systemtestsRepo:
-Personal aqa-systemtests Repo.
-For example, octocat/aqa-systemtests:test
+Personal aqa-systemtest Repo.
+For example, octocat/aqa-systemtest:test

 ### openj9_repo:
 Set to openj9 Repo